AaronGoldman/lex85/README.md

 i = (b1 << 24) + (b2 << 16) + (b3 << 8) + (b4 << 0)
 ```

-if the number of chars is not modulo 5 then pad with 84
+If the number of chars is not modulo 5 then pad with `b85(84)`

-if the number of bytes is not modulo 4 then pad with 0
+If the number of bytes is not modulo 4 then pad with `0x00`

-for the conversions but
-then drop the pad from the output
+Then drop the length of the pad from the output

 ```python
 base85_alphabet = "#$%&()*+-0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[]^_abcdefghijklmnopqrstuvwxyz{|}"